Gatiman Express

-The 12049 / 12050 Gatiman Express is an express train run by Indian Railways.
-It connects Hazrat Nizamuddin in Delhi and Jhansi railway stations.
-It is a Shatabdi Category Express, and is the Second Fastest Train in India after the Delhi-Rani Kamlapati Vande Bharat Express.
-The train is hauled by a WA-P5, the fastest locomotive apart from Vande Bharat in Indian Railways Operation.
+The 12049 / 12050 Gatiman Express (or Gatimaan Express) is an express train run by Indian Railways.
+It connects Hazrat Nizamuddin in Delhi and Jhansi railway stations via the Delhi-Jhansi sector, India's busiest rail line.
+It is a Shatabdi category express service running via Agra Cantt and Gwalior Junction stations, and currently the second fastest train service in India, after the Namo Bharat.

+Operations

-The train is equipped with a 5,400HP electric locomotive and has 12 coaches which covers the 403 km journey in 4 hours 25 minutes at an average speed of 91 km/h.
+The Gatiman Express consist is most commonly made up of a WAP-5 locomotive, 12 passenger cars, and 1-2 brake vans.
+The train covers the 403 km journey in 4 hours 25 minutes at an average speed of 91 km/h.
 As of 2024, the train achieves the maximum operational speed achieved by any operating train in India with a speed of 160 kph on the Tughlakabad–Agra section.
-The train runs six days a week.
+The train runs six days a week, and not on Fridays.

 In October 2014, Indian Railways applied for a safety certificate from the Commission of Railway Safety to start the service and the train was officially announced in June 2015.
 The first service ran on 5 April 2016 from Hazrat Nizamuddin and Agra Cantonment.
 The train was extended from Agra to Gwalior on 19 February 2018 and then to Virangana Lakshmibai junction on 1 April 2018.

+Incidents

+As of 2026, there have been no reported casualties onboard the train.